Hello! You must login or signup first!

 Overview

-Dragon Age: The Veilguard Sales Leak refers to a notable Bioware Studio data leak regarding the sales of Dragon Age: The Veilguard, alleging the game has failed to recover its costs.
-The leak sparked significant discourse online in November 2024, as the game was already being heavily criticized for its alleged restrictions on the review code for gaming journalists who didn't like the hands-on gameplay preview of DATV.
-Internal sources allegedly told that Bioware launched an internal investigation to find the leakers of the sales data, as the content is believed to have been sent by an Electronic Arts (EA) employee to YouTuber @SmashJT.
+Dragon Age: The Veilguard Sales Numbers Leak refers to a rumored data leak at video game developer Bioware regarding the sales of its 2024 RPG Dragon Age: The Veilguard (DATV), which claims the game has only sold roughly 1 million copies globally and failed to recover its costs.
+The leak sparked significant discourse online in mid-November 2024, as the game was already being heavily criticized for its alleged restrictions on review codes and access for gaming journalists who didn't like the hands-on gameplay preview of DATV.
+Internal sources allegedly claimed that Bioware launched an internal investigation to find the leakers of the sales data, as the content is believed to have been sent by an Electronic Arts (EA) employee to YouTuber @SmashJT, who released the info.

 Background

-On November 13th, 2024, YouTuber[1] @SmashJT uploaded an exclusive article alleging he received data from a source from within Electronic Arts, revealing that Dragon Age: The Veilguard has surpassed 1 million in sales, which he describes as a sales failures, as "many estimates are pinning the break even for sales numbers somewhere in the 5 million copies sold range."
+On November 13th, 2024, YouTuber[1] @SmashJT uploaded an exclusive article alleging that he received data from a source from within Electronic Arts, which owns Bioware, revealing that Dragon Age: The Veilguard has surpassed 1 million in sales, which he describes as a failure, as "many estimates are pinning the break-even for sales numbers somewhere in the 5 million copies sold range."

 Developments